barrryblock/barrryblock.github.io/_posts/2025-03-04-from-theory-to-reality.md

 ### **1. Single Sign-On (SSO): Centralized Authentication with OpenID Connect**

-One of the first pain points I identified was **password fatigue**—staff and patients managing multiple credentials across different systems.
+One of the first pain points I identified was **password fatigue**, staff and patients managing multiple credentials across different systems.
 Weak or reused passwords were a major attack vector.

 My proposed solution? **An OpenID Connect (OIDC)-based Single Sign-On (SSO) system, integrated with an Identity Provider (IdP) and enforcing MFA.**